bani-ai/FUTURE_DS_01/README.md

 🎓 B.Tech in Artificial Intelligence

-🏫 Student

---- Delhi skill and entrepreneurship university (DSEU)
+🏫 Delhi Skill and Entrepreneurship University (DSEU)

 # ⭐ Acknowledgement

 This project was completed as part of the **Future Interns – Data Science & Analytics Internship Program**.

 Special thanks to Future Interns for providing practical industry-oriented learning opportunities.